 In some cases, your data will be outsourced to a third party processor; however, this will only be done with your consent, unless the law requires the school to share your data.
 Where the school outsources data to a third party processor, the same data protection standards that Killamarsh Junior School upholds are imposed on the processor.

-Mrs Timms is the data protection officer.
-Her role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
-The data protection officer can be contacted via the school office.
+GDPR for Schools Derbyshire County Council is the data protection officer.
+Their role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
+The data protection officer can be contacted by speaking to the school office.

 We will not give information about our pupils to anyone without your consent unless the law and our policies allow us to do so.
 When you give your consent for your son or daughter’s information to be held and/or shared for any purpose you can withdraw that consent at any time by contacting: Miss Spencer (School Business Assistant)